Last updated on January 23rd, 2019 at 10:36 am

 Located in the Indian Himalayas, overlooking the Ganges river, not far from the towns of Rishikesh and Haridwar, Ananda–In the Himalayas is India’s first luxury destination spa.

 Positioned near the birthplace of yoga and the place where The Beatles’ discovered transcendental meditation, the premises includes the royal palace of Narendra Nagar, of the Maharaja of Tehri Garhwal.
-At the heart of Ananda–In the Himalayas is a focus on Yoga and Ayurvedic practices.
+At the heart of Ananda–In the Himalayas, it is focused on Yoga and Ayurvedic practices.

-Ananda–In the Himalayas was rated as the number one destination spa in the world by Travel + Leisure magazine and was stated as being one of the best spas in the world in the The Daily Telegraph newspaper.
+Ananda–In the Himalayas was rated as the number one destination spa in the world by Travel + Leisure magazine and stated as one of the best spas in the world in The Daily Telegraph newspaper.

 2. St. Vincent and The Grenadine in the Caribbean islands

-Saint Vincent is the main island and the Grenadines are a chain of smaller islands stretching south from Saint Vincent Island to Grenada.
-One precious gem in St. Vincent is the “family-run, home-away from-home” boutique hotel the Beachcombers.
-The hotel is located on Villa Beach in Kingstown, which is near Spanish Wells, Gaulding’s Cay, Tarpum Bay, and Rock Sound.
+Saint Vincent is the main island, and the Grenadines are a chain of smaller islands stretching south from Saint Vincent Island to Grenada.
+One precious gem in St. Vincent is the “family-run, home-away-from-home” boutique hotel, the Beachcombers.
+The hotel is located on Villa Beach in Kingstown near Spanish Wells, Gaulding’s Cay, Tarpum Bay, and Rock Sound.

 3. Bernese Oberland, Switzerland

-The Bernese Oberland, also known as the Bernese Highlands, is located at the higher part of the canton of Bern, Switzerland.
-It encompasses the areas around Lake Thun and Lake Brienz, and the valleys of the Bernese Alps.
+The Bernese Oberland, also known as the Bernese Highlands, is located in the higher part of the canton of Bern, Switzerland.
+It encompasses the areas around Lake Thun and Lake Brienz and the valleys of the Bernese Alps.

-Recharge your batteries high in the Alps where gratitude for being alive grips your senses.
+Recharge your batteries in the Alps, where gratitude for being alive grips your senses.

 4. Argentine, Patagonia

-There are plenty of accommodations in the Patagonia region to suit any travel needs from golfing resorts to traditional hotels to hosterías.
+The Patagonia region has plenty of accommodations to suit any travel needs, from golfing resorts to traditional hotels to hosterías.
 Hosterías are small hotels that typically were created from abandoned sheep ranches.

 Go trek on a glacier and be grateful!